Project proposal checklist

 |8.||Select other school(s) and kura to participate in this project (optional).|

-Start putting together your joint proposal with teacher and kaiako and creative(s).
+Start putting together your joint proposal with the teacher and kaiako and creative(s).
 It must include:

 Gather all relevant documents to support your joint proposal.
 Remember to include:

 - This is a joint proposal.
-School and kura and the creative(s) must work together to plan the project.
+The school and kura and the creative(s) must work together to plan the project.

-- School and kura are the lead applicant, so it is your responsibility to submit the joint proposal.
+- The school and kura are the lead applicant, so it is your responsibility to submit the joint proposal.

 - Apply for police vetting of your creative(s) as soon as your project is accepted.
-This must be done before they start delivering the project.
+This must be done before they start delivering the project in your school.